 Staples should be used in cartons holding over 70 pounds.
 Staples should be placed no more than 2.5 inches apart.
 Tape can be used on almost any package.
 However, the type of tape matters.

 To seal cartons, there are three permitted choices.
-First, is plastic pressure sensitive tap.
+First, is a plastic pressure-sensitive tape.
 Second, is water-activated tape.
 Lastly, is reinforced Kraft paper tape.
 Home Depot recommends the H-taping method.
 This applies to the top and bottom of the carton.

-Strapping is the best option for products shipped LTL, TL and white glove.
+Strapping is the best option for products shipped LTL and TL.
 The strapping must wrap around all sides of the package.

 Achieving Home Depot’s Requirements

 In summary, Home Depot carton certification is crucial to all suppliers.
 By using ISTA-certified packaging, suppliers save considerable amounts of time and money.
 Partner with Keystone Package Testing to expedite the process.

 Our ISO 17025 accredited lab has a continuously growing scope and a large lab filled with dozens of thermal chambers, four shakers, compression machines, and more.
 This keeps our lead teams on scheduling short.
 We also provide thorough and accurate reports soon after testing has been completed.
 Our pricing is extremely competitive and we offer volume discounts.
 We apply the appropriate testing and work together to achieve the documentation you need.
 Our test reports are recognized by ISTA and in turn, accepted by Home Depot.

 To get started, request a quote or contact us.
 We look forward to helping you the same way we have helped thousands of other companies.

 Looking to certify your package to other eCommerce standards?
 Visit the following: